Why is my credit card being declined?

 Can I pay with a debit card?

 Yes, we accept both credit and debit cards.
 Many customers are able to use debit cards without any issue, but the decision about whether a particular transaction is allowed on debit is made by your bank or card provider.

 The easiest way to know is just to try it out when sending a campaign.
 We're not able to tell you in advance unfortunately, but we have only seen debit cards declined with certain UK banks at this stage.

 What can I do if my bank is declining the transaction?

 You need to contact your bank to ask them why it is being declined.
-Some customers have told us that their banks have declined transactions because of automated anti-fraud triggers holding it up, or because Campaign Monitor uses an Australian bank.
+Some customers have told us that their banks have declined transactions because of automated anti-fraud triggers holding things up, or because Campaign Monitor uses an Australian bank.

 These are common reasons a bank will decline a transaction, and in some cases it takes a few calls to get the bank to reveal that (the front line support people may not know why).